Tabitha Simmons Buys $4M Upper East Side Co-Op With ‘Impressive’ Walk-In Closet

 Of course, even the small details mean a lot to Simmons at home or in business.
 Previously peaking to FN, she shared some career wisdom.
 “I wish I had focused more attention on merchandising,” Simmons said.
 “As I came from an editorial background, I would always scrap ideas after each season rather than build upon them.”

-Simmons launched her eponymous brand in 2009, but looking back she said there were things she wish she had done differently.
+Simmons launched her eponymous brand in 2009, but looking back she said are were things she wishes she had done differently.
 “I would be more mindful about the entry price point of the line when I launched the brand, as ours were priced completely out of the market,” she shared.